ToMCCA-3: A realistic 3-body coalescence model: Comparison to experimental data

 \subsection{\lhThree production}

 ToMCCA is extended to include hyperon production as described in Sec.~\ref{sec:ToMCCAExtension}.
-For the \lhThree, the Congleton wave function is used (see Sec.~\ref{sec:Congleton}).
-Figure~\ref{fig:LH3Spectra} (left) shows the \lhThree \pt spectra for pp collisions in the same multiplicity classes as Fig.~\ref{fig:He3Spectra}.
+For the \lhThree, the Congleton wave function in combination with the \AV wave function is used (see Sec.~\ref{sec:Congleton}).
+Figure~\ref{fig:LH3Spectra} (left) shows the \lhThree \pt spectra for pp collisions for various multiplicities between \dNetaOFive=5.6 and \dNetaOFive=45.9 as well as minimum bias collisions.
 No published spectra are available for comparisons at this time for pp collisions.
 Figure~\ref{fig:LH3Spectra} (right) shows the \lhThree/\heThree ratio as a function of \pt.
 This observable is sensitive to differences between thermal production models and coalescence models.
 Thermal models usually determine the \pt spectra using blast-wave parameterizations, mimicking radial flow effects.
 Radial flow causes heavier particles to have harder spectra, which causes this ratio to rise with \pt.
-On the other end, in coalescence models, the driving factor is the source size.
+On the other hand, in coalescence models, the driving factor is the source size.
 At larger \pt a smaller source size is observed.
-This causes suppression of larger nuclei such as \lhThree, and hence the ratio is suppressed.
+This is supposed to cause suppression of larger nuclei such as \lhThree, and hence the ratio is suppressed.
 It is unclear how this observation stands compared to the \hThree/\heThree ratio, where the size of the nuclei did not influence the result.
+Indeed, in ToMCCA, these ratios are almost independent of \pt.